DATICANcompetitionUI/NataBridge/README.md

 **PMID:** 30256821 | **DOI:** 10.1371/journal.pone.0204327

 **Key Finding:** A systematic review of 18 studies across Sub-Saharan Africa found that adolescent mothers (under 18 years) face significantly elevated risk of preeclampsia, eclampsia, preterm birth, and low birth weight compared to adult women aged 20–35 years.

 **Relevance to NataBridge:** This study provides the evidence base for age as a risk feature in the NataBridge model at both extremes of the age distribution.
-While our model flags advanced maternal age (≥35 years) as an elevated risk indicator based on established clinical literature, this systematic review confirms that very young maternal age — also present in our dataset, which includes patients from age 10 — similarly elevates HDP risk in Sub-Saharan African populations.
-The UCI dataset's age range of 10–65 years means NataBridge's model encounters both high-risk age groups, and this study validates that age is a clinically meaningful predictor across the full spectrum, not only at the upper end.
+While our model flags advanced maternal age (≥35 years) as an elevated risk indicator based on established clinical literature, this systematic review confirms that very young maternal age - also present in our dataset, which includes patients from age 10 - similarly elevates HDP risk in Sub-Saharan African populations.
+The UCI dataset's age range of 10–65 years means NataBridge's model encounters both high-risk age groups, and this study validates that age is a clinically meaningful predictor across the full spectrum, and not only at the upper end.

 ---